Yod (astrology)

-In astrology (in the context of an astrological chart, birth chart or horoscope), a yod is a specific, planetary alignment that is formed by two planets being sextile to one another (60° apart), with a third planet being exactly 150° to the other two points, or quincunx (also called inconjunct).
+In astrology (in the context of a horoscope), a yod is a specific, planetary alignment formed by two planets being sextile to one another (60° apart), with a third planet being exactly 150° to the other two points, or quincunx (also called inconjunct).
 In essence, the three points add up as 150°+150°+60°=360° in a traditional, spherical astrological chart.
 Visually, this alignment forms a pattern, with one point being nearly directly across (150°) from two other points that are 60° apart from each other.

-In astrology, "aspects" refer to angles formed between planets and points as they move through the zodiac.
-Many astrologers believe that the planets/points involved in an aspect should be within a three-degree difference or "orb."
-This means that all three points must be within a three-degree range of one another, such as 3°-5°-6°, or 10°-7°-8°; a trio of planets with placements such as 3°-21°-15° or 10°-27°-2° is considered too “wide” to have any real connection, thus there is no aspect formed.
+The Yod takes its name from the tenth letter of the Hebrew Language, and has been called the "finger of god" or "arrow of fate".

-While the sextile is an inherently harmonious aspect, the quincunx is unrelated to either of the sextile planets.
-Quincunxes are considered to be somewhat awkward but also allowing the other energy to shine at its best, one making up for the other.
+While the sextile is an inherently harmonious astrological aspect, the quincunx is unrelated to either of the sextile planets.
 A quincunx is the aspect just shy of an opposition; for example, Gemini is in opposition (180°) to Sagittarius, and Scorpio and Capricorn are located on either side of Sagittarius.
 Thus, Gemini is said to be “inconjunct”, or quincunx, to Scorpio and Capricorn (150° apart).
 Conversely, on either side of Gemini lie the signs Taurus and Cancer; thus, Sagittarius is quincunx to Taurus and Cancer.
 It is not fully 180° (a true opposition within a 360° sphere), but placed just before or after the opposite sign.
 It shares neither polarity - Yin/assertive or yang/receptive, astrological element - fire, water, air, or earth, or modality - cardinal, fixed, or mutable.

-Meaning

-Astrology has different views regarding the interpretation of the Yod.
-It's traditionally been known as a minor pattern, but more recently, has been gaining interest.
-One theory gaining attention is that the Yod reflects the 1-6-8 sign pattern of the zodiac.

-The Yod takes its name from the tenth letter of the Hebrew Language, and has been called the "finger of god" or "arrow of fate".